 M.Sc. in Electronics and Telecommunications

-M.Sc. in Electronics and Telecommunications, specialization: Information and Communication Technologies (Faculty of Electronics and Telecommunications), duration: 4 semesters, 120 ECTS points *
+M.Sc. in Electronics and Telecommunications, specialization: Information and Communication Technologies (Faculty of Computing and Telecommunications), duration: 4 semesters, 120 ECTS points *

 * Note!
 This program starts in October!, or duration: 3 semesters, 90 ECTS points